Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with Analog data

-To determine the necessary number of updates for the multiqubit state populations, Fig. \ref{fig:scaling} (a) shows the total variation distance between the probability vectors before and after each Bayesian update from Eq. \eqref{eq:many-qubit-bayes-simp} for each population pair.
-The results for qubit counts of $\mathrm N_q = 5,10$ and 20 indicate that convergence is achieved after a few iterations as the figure of merit reaches a plateau.
-Consequently, we set a threshold to terminate the Bayesian measurement error mitigation algorithm when the total variation distance between probability vectors before and after an iteration falls below $\epsilon = 10^{-3}$.
+Fig. \ref{fig:scaling} (b) shows the total variation distance between the probability vectors before and after each Bayesian update from Eq. \eqref{eq:many-qubit-bayes-simp} for each population pair.
+The results shown here for a single realisation for qubit counts of $\mathrm N_q = 20, 40$ and 60 indicate that convergence is achieved after a few iterations as the figure of merit {goes below $10^{-17}$}.
+Consequently, we set a threshold to terminate the Bayesian measurement error mitigation algorithm when the total variation distance between probability vectors before and after an iteration falls below $\epsilon = 10^{-8}$.
 To ensure the algorithm exits the iteration loop, we imposed a maximum of 20 iterations, which was never reached in our simulations.

+{With this exit condition, we recorded the number of iteration required for our Bayesian mitigation algorithm to converge.
+In Fig. \ref{fig:scaling} (c), we show the number of iterations required for all 50 realizations and notice how the algorithm reaches the thresholds within 7 steps for all the case considered here.
+On average, it seems that the number of iterations slowly increases with the number of qubits.}

-With this exit condition, we recorded the time required to run the Bayesian mitigation algorithm.
-In Fig. \ref{fig:scaling} (b) and (c), we display the average time to mitigate the outcome of the random string state preparation algorithm as a function of the number of qubits and the number of shots for a circuit with 20 qubits, respectively.
+In Fig. \ref{fig:scaling} (c), we display the corresponding time required to mitigate the outcome of the random string state preparation circuit as a function of the number of qubits.
 The timing includes all the steps necessary to perform the mitigation algorithm as detailed in \ref{alg:Bayes}.
-Using a conventional quad-core laptop, the post-processing of the experiment data was within 1 second in the worst case considered here, i.e. $\mathrm N_q = 20$ and $\mathrm N_{\mathrm {shots}} = 2000$.
+Using a conventional quad-core laptop, the post-processing of the experiment data was on average within 5 second in the worst case considered here, i.e. $\mathrm N_q = 60$ and $\mathrm N_{\mathrm {shots}} = 1000$.